 Casadei said, “PennDOT continually evaluates new materials and technology to provide cost effective tools to reach our goal of providing safe, passable roadways and bridges for the traveling public. “

-In light of the brutal winter and dwindling salt supplies, New Jersey has implemented a larger-scale use of pickle brine on roadways.
+During 2014's brutal winter in the Northeast, New Jersey implemented a larger-scale use of pickle brine on roadways.

 When pickle brine is applied, it acts similarly to rock salt and lowers the freezing point of liquid on the road to 6 degrees below zero Fahrenheit.